You have a question? You didn't find the answer?

 However, following new measurements in the anechoic chambers it appeared that these antennas have exactly the same characteristics as the antennas named STAREC type C (see above).
 This means they have the same position of the phase centers and same phase laws.
 These latest results have been double checked, validated and confirmed.

-As a consequence, there is no need to introduce a new type of antenna, and the name STAREC D is abandoned.
+As a consequence, there is no need to introduce a new type of antenna, and the name STAREC D is abandoned in December 2019.

 St John's, the only site inappropriately termed as STAREC D, is renamed STKC (with the 4th letter C for the STAREC type C) to avoid any ambiguity.